shuyelin06/Obsidian-Notes/content/Classes/CMSC411/CMSC411.md

    - Not the value in RAT, don't change the RAT entry.
    - The value in RAT, clear the RAT entry to 0, indicating the value is in the register file.
 3. Advance the ROB-head to point to the next instruction.

+> Commit MUST be in order.
+An instruction cannot commit until all prior instructions have committed.

 ## Improving Tomasulo's Algorithm
 Here, we discuss various ways we could potentially improve Tomasulo's algorithm (though they each come with their own tradeoffs).